Skip to content

 1) Re-Evaluation of Existing Courses

-2) Re-Evaluation of New Courses
+2) Re-Evaluation of Additional/New Courses (Deferred Applications ONLY)

-Request for Review
+Request for Review (Appeal)

 In accordance with Part 5 of CAP Bylaws, the registrar or the Credentials Evaluation Sub-Committee (CESC) shall review the academic credentials of applicants to become regulated members and shall determine if the applicant’s qualifications meet CAP’s requirements.
 The registrar or the CESC may: